[?] Subscribe To This Site

 Gradually take it outside.
 Reverse the method you used when you brought it home.

-Now learn how to plant your new tree.
+Now that you have mastered caring for your Christmas Tree, learn how to plant your new tree.

 Go Back to Tree Selections